Spectral Algorithms Optimally Recover Planted Sub-structures: Analyzing spectral algorithms for

 \section{Analyzing spectral algorithms for \PDS}

 In this section, we analyze Algorithm~\ref{alg:PDS} and complete the proof of Theorem~\ref{theorem:dense-subgraph}.
 We apply the method of entrywise perturbation analysis of eigenvectors developed recently by Abbe, Fan, Wang, and Zhong \cite{Abbe2020}.
-We will show the following: \begin{lemma} Let $c_1, c_2$ be constants.
+We will show the following: \begin{lemma} Let $\rho \in (0,1)$ and $a,b \geq 0$ be constants.
+Let $A \sim \PDS(p,q,K)$, with parameters given by \eqref{eq:PDS-parameters}.
+Let $c_1, c_2$ be constants.
 Then with probability $1- O(n^{-3})$,

 where $C = C(a,b,\rho, c_1, c_2)$ is a constant depending on $a$, $b$, $\rho$, $c_1$, and $c_2$. \end{lemma} Given Lemma~\ref{lemma:entrywise}, we can analyze the output of Algorithm \ref{alg:PDS} by analyzing the vector $A\vecS$, where $A\vecS$ is described in Algorithm \ref{alg:weights}.